PolideaInternal/airflow/TESTING.rst

 storing space-separated list of integrations to start.
 Thanks to that we can run integration and integration-less tests separately in different jobs which is desired from the memory usage point of view.

+Note that Kerberos is a special kind of integration.
+There are some tests that run differently when Kerberos integration is enabled (they retrieve and use Kerberos authentication token) and differently when the Kerberos integration is disabled (they do not retrieve nor use the token).
+Therefore one of the test job for the CI system should run all tests with kerberos integration enabled to test both scenarios.

 Running integration tests
 -------------------------